huggla/sam-varnish/README.md

 # varnish-alpine
-A minimal docker image with Varnish.
+A minimal, secure docker image with Varnish.
 Listens by default on port 6081.

 ## Environment variables
 ### pre-set variables (can be set at runtime)